mrkkrp/markkarpov.com/tutorial/exceptions.md

 ```

 This code behaves as expected: the value inside `m` is guaranteed to be
-updated and if an asynchronous exception strikes while we are in the unmasked
+updated, and if an asynchronous exception strikes while we are in the
-state old value will be preserved.
+unmasked state, the old value will be preserved.

 Now here comes a subtle detail about masking.
 It is explained in papers and
 in the Simon Marlow's book [*Parallel and Concurrent Programming in